realliance/helm-mega-media/README.md

 to have your media storage use `ReadWriteOnce`, which will require all pods to be running on the same system.

 Therefore, this helm chart provides everything needed for a great media system while working under the assumption everything needs to run off the same system!
-We know this is really node ideal (trust us, we really do) but we really want those sweet, sweet r/w speeds.
+We know this is really not ideal (trust us, we really do) but we really want those sweet, sweet r/w speeds.